Easy Instant Pot Kalua Pulled Pork

 It’s versatile and can be used in multiple meals.
 Like a little black cocktail dress, right?
 Supposedly a woman’s main closet staple.
 (Not that I would know, since I neither own one nor have any occasion to wear one.)
 Add the right accessories, dress it up or down – same dress, endless different looks.

-Same with this pulled pork – add a few extra spices or ingredients, and you can use it any variety of dishes.
+Same with this Instant Pot Kalua Pulled Pork – add a few extra spices or ingredients, and you can use it any variety of dishes.
 Go Latin American flavors to use in tacos, burritos, salads or nachos.
-Pair it with a great barbeque sauce and some amazing coleslaw and you’ve got some killer pork sandwiches.
+Pair it with a great barbecue sauce and some amazing coleslaw and you’ve got some killer pork sandwiches.
 Add in some sweet and maybe a little spicy, maybe a nice pineapple chili sauce, and you’ve got great Asian-Pacific fusion.

-This Easy Smokey Pulled Pork is super easy to make in your pressure cooker, but you can do it in your slow cooker too if you’d rather.
+This Easy Instant Pot Kalua Pulled Pork is super easy to make in your pressure cooker, but you can do it in your slow cooker too if you’d rather.
 Make up a large batch and bag the leftovers for use in future meals.
 It is a great “freezer staple” to have on-hand for quick meals or snacks!

 You will need to have the right kind of pork roast.
 For this, you want a shoulder roast.
 Do NOT get sirloin or loin roast.
 It is too lean and will not shred.
 You want the shoulder, often referred to as the butt or Boston butt roast.
 No substitutions.